uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-core.md

   * The default value is `harbor-database`.
 * `CLAIR_DB_PASSWORD`
   * The password used to access harborclair's postgres database.
-  * The default value is `test123` when ran locally or during CI testing.
+  * The default value is `test123` when run locally or during CI testing.
-  * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retrieved from a secret created when Harbor is first set up on a running Lagoon.
 * `CLAIR_DB_PORT`
   * The port harborclair should use to connect to the harborclair server.
   * The default value is `5432`.